chadsec1/decoyim/THREAT_MODEL.md

 #### Server-based attacks

-Since XMPP and CoyIM relies on server software, many attacks are possible if you have access to such a server.
+Since XMPP and DecoyIM relies on server software, many attacks are possible if you have access to such a server.
 These attacks are put into this category.